dwyl/learn-elixir/README.md

 ## *Handy Tips*

 ### Interactive Terminal
-After installing Elixir you can open the interactive shell by typing: `iex`
+After installing Elixir you can open the interactive shell by typing `iex`.
+You can now type in any elixir expression and see the result right  in the terminal.

 ### Function Documentation
-If you want to see some information about a built in function you can just type `h` and the `function` name to get information on how to use it!
+If you want to see some information about a built-in function you can just type `h` and the `function` name to get information on how to use it!

 Try typing `h round` into the (iex) terminal and you should see